 - Resurrected for a Job: Spawn is brought back from the dead to become the leader of Hell's army.
 Except ... it's much more complicated than that.

 - Spawn: Resurrection is a Continuity Reboot of sorts that undoes most of what went on between Al defeating Malebolgia and his suicide: God is now good, the arcs involving the Man of Miracles never happened, and Al Simmons had a son who was stillborn rather than a daughter he aborted himself (later revealed to be his lost humanity).
 Al being a wife beater probably counts too, considering it hadn't even been hinted at early on.
 It just got shoved into continuity at some point.

 - Prior to Resurrection, Spawn's suit was revealed to be an ancient symbiotic demon with ambitions of its own.
 After Resurrection, it was created by Malebolgia from the souls of Al Simmons' victims.

 - Scary Black Man: Doubly Subverted.
 Al Simmons is viewed by the public as a handsome war hero who died sacrificing himself for his country.
 But in reality, Al was a paid assassin guilty of not just multiple murders but violently and horrifically beating his wife.
 Al was arguably scarier (and definitely far crueler) when he was alive than he is now that he's come back as an undead monster.
 In fact that's why he came back looking like such a monster.

-- Shout-Out: Early in the comics, Spawn is hanging out with two homeless men in an alley, one's named Frank, the other Alan.
+- Early in the comics, Spawn is hanging out with two homeless men in an alley, one's named Frank, the other Alan.
 Frank's drinking Miller brand beer, and Alan's drinking Moore brand beer.
 Alan also has an epic beard, like someone we know.

 - Many of the more recent covers are shout-outs to other classic superhero comic covers, including Spider-Man and Superman.